10 • 08 • 2021

 Protect New England Coral Canyons and Seamounts Marine National Monument!

-The five New England chapters are working closely with our Northeast Regional Manager to support the protection of the New England Coral Canyons and Seamounts Marine National Monument, which is under review by the federal administration.
+The five New England chapters worked closely with our Northeast Regional Manager to support the protection of the New England Coral Canyons and Seamounts Marine National Monument, which is under review by the federal administration.

 UPDATE JUNE 5, 2020